On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Instantiation of the framework to weak linear integer arithmetic

 Below, to ease the presentation, we do not make a distinction between elements of $\ZZ^n$ and elements of $\dom(\stdrepr{\ZZ^n})$, that is we assume $\ZZ$ to be the set of integers encoded in binary (hence, all algorithm we give assume integers represented via~$\stdrepr{\ZZ^n}$).
 Because of this (usual) assumption, occurrences of the map $\stdrepr{\ZZ^n}$ are often omitted, and $\rho_{\SL}$ is seen as a function taking as input $n \in \ZZ$ together with linearly independent vectors of $\ZZ^n$ (or $\varnothing$).

 A polynomial time function $F$ allowing to change representation from conjunctions of atomic formulae of~$\FO(\mathcal{Z})$ to elements in $\dom(\rho_{\SL})$ can be obtained due to the Hermite normal form of an integer matrix being computable in polynomial time.
-See~\cite[Chapter~4]{Schrijver99} for an introduction to the Hermite normal from.
-Briefly, recall that the Hermite normal form $H \in \ZZ^{n \times d}$ of a matrix $A \in \ZZ^{n \times d}$ is unique and has (among others) the following properties: \begin{itemize} \item $H$ is lower triangular (so, its non-zero columns are linearly independent) and every pivot of a non-zero column is positive, \item there is a unimodular matrix $U \in \ZZ^{d \times d}$ such that $H = A \cdot U$, \item $H$ generates the same (non-shifted) lattice as $A$, i.e., $H \cdot \ZZ^d = A \cdot \ZZ^d$. \end{itemize}
+See~\cite[Chapter~4]{Schrijver99} for an introduction to the Hermite normal form.
+Briefly, recall that the Hermite normal form $H \in \ZZ^{n \times d}$ of a matrix $A \in \ZZ^{n \times d}$ is unique and has (among others) the following properties: \begin{itemize} \item $H$ is lower triangular (so, its non-zero columns are linearly independent) and every pivot of a non-zero column is positive, \item $H = A \cdot U$ for some unimodular matrix $U \in \ZZ^{d \times d}$ (i.e.~a matrix with determinant $\pm 1$), \item $H$ generates the same (non-shifted) lattice as $A$, i.e., $H \cdot \ZZ^d = A \cdot \ZZ^d$. \end{itemize}

-\begin{proposition}[ \cite{KannanB79}] There is a polynomial time algorithm to compute the (column-style) Hermite normal form~$H$, along with the transformation matrix~$U$, of a given matrix~$A$ with integer entries. \end{proposition}
+\begin{propC}[\cite{KannanB79}] There is a polynomial time algorithm to compute the Hermite normal form~$H$, along with the transformation matrix~$U$, of a given matrix~${A \in \ZZ^{n \times d}}$. \end{propC}